Automattic/jetpack/projects/js-packages/components/components/layout/use-breakpoint-match/README.md

 An Single or Array of operator to match less, equal or greater than breakpoint.

-In Array, it match against the same index from breakpoint.
+In Array, it matches against the same index from breakpoint.

 - Type: `String`|`Array<String>`
 - Required: `false`